aj-bartocci/SelectionScrollBar/README.md

 ```swift
 func selectionScrollBar(_ scrollBar: SelectionScrollBar, didSelectTitle title: String?)
 ```
-This function provides the title of the button that was tapped.
+This function provides the title of the button that was selected.

 ## Installation